mock-foundation/luakit/README.md

 successful build.
 If you accidentally closed it - no worries!
 Just click `Help -> Developer Documentation` from the menubar, or `⇧⌘0` (that's a zero) as a shortcut.

+## Platform support

+This project supports macOS and Linux, with other platforms like iOS, watchOS, and tvOS coming soon.